microsoft/AI-For-Beginners/lessons/4-ComputerVision/06-IntroCV/README.md

 * **Resizing** the image using `im = cv2.resize(im, (320,200),interpolation=cv2.INTER_LANCZOS)`
 * **Blurring** the image using `im = cv2.medianBlur(im,3)` or `im = cv2.GaussianBlur(im, (3,3), 0)`
-* Changing **brightness and contrast** of the image can be done by numpy array manipulations, as described [here](https://stackoverflow.com/questions/39308030/how-do-i-increase-the-contrast-of-an-image-in-python-opencv).
+* Changing **brightness and contrast** of the image can be done by NumPy array manipulations, as described [here](https://stackoverflow.com/questions/39308030/how-do-i-increase-the-contrast-of-an-image-in-python-opencv).
 * Instead of adjusting brightness/contrast, it is often better to use [thresholding](https://docs.opencv.org/4.x/d7/d4d/tutorial_py_thresholding.html) by calling `cv2.threshold`/`cv2.adaptiveThreshold` functions.
 * Applying different [transformations](https://docs.opencv.org/4.5.5/da/d6e/tutorial_py_geometric_transformations.html) to the image:
     - **[Affine transformations](https://docs.opencv.org/4.5.5/d4/d61/tutorial_warp_affine.html)** can be useful if you need to combine rotation, resizing and skewing to the image, and you know source and destination location of three points in the image.
 Affine transformations keep parallel lines parallel.